 Over the years, the Widad Kawar Collection has grown to be the largest collection of Palestinian and Jordanian dress in the world.
 It also includes items from other countries in the region like Egypt, Lebanon, Saudi Arabia, Syria, Turkey and Yemen.
-In 2014 the Tiraz: Widad Kawar Home for Arab Dress was opened to the public in a building next door to Widad’s private home.
+In 2014 the Tiraz: Widad Kawar Home for Arab Dress was opened to the pubic in a building next door to Widad’s private home.
 The collection is preserved in a specialised environment and a living archive is being created based on research and oral testimony.

 Without her knowledge, enthusiasm, and willingness to share, much of what is now known would be lost to mankind.
-As a continuation of this desire to encourage research Widad has set up a resource centre to encourage scholars, students, and other interested people in this heritage to come and study with access to her fine library, a database of the collection, articles, photo archive, as well as the costumes and accessories themselves.
+As a continuation of this desire to encourage research Widad has set up a resource centre to encourage scholars, students, and other interested people in this heritage to come and study with access to her fine library, database of the collection, articles, photo archive, as well as the costumes and accessories themselves.

 Threads of Identity: Preserving Palestinian Culture and Heritage

 Palestinian Embroidery Motifs: A Treasury of Stitches 1850-1950

 Widad Kawar has received several awards for her work, the latest being the Prince Klaus International Award for Culture and Development for ‘her invaluable contribution to securing global cultural heritage.’

 To learn more about Widad Kawar and The Tiraz Centre visit their website.